 Everyone knows that Orlando, Florida, is the epicentre for Disney and other huge theme parks.
-There are hundreds of acres of theme parks in Florida, but that doesn’t mean that they are the only things to do in Orlando.
+There are hundreds of acres of Disney theme parks in Florida, but that doesn’t mean that they are the only things to do in Orlando.
 Especially for us folks without kids, what draw does Orlando have for us?

 There are plenty of adult-oriented hidden gems in Orlando just asking to be explored.
-I love a good theme park and a terrifying roller coaster, but I’ll need a break from the Disney characters and the children who follow them around.
+I love a good theme park and a terrifying roller coaster, but I’ll need a break from dinner with Disney characters and the children who follow them around.
 So, here are five hidden gems in Orlando that aren’t theme parks.

 Kennedy Space Center